 Many paints, stains, and other finishes that we put on our floors, walls, and furniture also contain high levels of carcinogenic- and neurotoxic-VOCs.
 Most of us think that we solve this problem if we throw open the windows for a few days.
 But VOC toxins linger for months.

-The Environmental Protection Agency recently studied six American communities and determined that the level of VOCs was 10 times higher indoors than outdoors.
+A recent study of six American communities determined that the level of VOCs was 10 times higher indoors than outdoors.

 No wonder that cancer and asthma and other respiratory illnesses are on the rise.